As you read, please note you can click on most images and boxes to get a slightly larger version!

 Two Approaches: Expansion and Renewal

 To address these needs, we have developed two different approaches at different levels of financial commitment: Expansion and Renewal.
+A third set of projects, shown as “Key Elements,” would be considered as part of our path ahead regardless which approach we pursue.
+(Therefore, the total cost of the Key Elements is added to the proposed campaign goal for both approaches.)
 We believe that either of these paths would address our parish’s needs and help St. Dunstan’s become even more, in the words of one member, “a powerful, hopeful place… to be equipped to carry out good work.”

 THE EXPANSION OPTION

-The expansion includes three large classrooms with external windows, storage rooms on both levels, and a large youth room.
+The expansion plan includes three large classrooms with external windows, storage rooms on both levels, and a large youth room.
 This floor plan would accommodate us well and give us room for continued growth.
 Enhanced access to our beautiful grounds would be created via double doors from the Gathering Area out to a paved patio area, ideal for small outdoor liturgies or for expanding coffee hour outdoors in good weather.
-As part of this approach, we could add an elevator that would join all three levels of the building – from the choir loft down to the lower-level offices and classrooms.
-This would enhance participation opportunities for people with mobility challenges.

 Main Level: Expanded Gathering & Meeting Spaces